 Properties unoccupied for an extended period due to illness of the owner

-- You have not lived in your sole or main residence for 12 months or more due to long term mental or physical illness.
-You must provide confirmation of this.
+- you have not lived in your sole or main residence for 12 months or more due to long term mental or physical illness.
+Confirmation of the infirmity is required from your doctor.

-- You have been unable to live in your sole or main residence for less than 12 months due to long term mental or physical illness.
-Your doctor must confirm that you are unlikely, at any stage, to return to your property.
+- you have been unable to live in your sole or main residence for less than 12 months due to long term mental or physical illness.
+Your doctor must confirm the infirmity and that you are unlikely, at any stage, to return to your property.

-- No one else was living in, or had the right to live in, your property on the valuation or liability dates of 1 November each year.
+your property on the valuation date or liability dates of 1 November each year.

-If there is more than one owner, all of the liable persons must meet the conditions for the exemption to apply.
+If there is more than one owner, all of the liable persons must meet the conditions for the exemption.

-If you claimed this exemption on your LPT return on 1 May 2013 valuation date and:
+If you qualified for this exemption on 1 May 2013 valuation date and:

-- You recover and move back into your home the exemption will apply until the next valuation date in 2019.
+- you recover and move back into your home, the exemption will apply until the next valuation date in 2021.

-- Your property is sold, it will continue to be exempt from LPT until the next valuation date in 2019.
+- your property is sold, the property will continue to be exempt from LPT until the next valuation date in 2021.

-If you claimed this exemption in any year on the liability date, which is set as 1 November annually since 2014 and:
+If you qualified for this exemption in any year on the liability date, which is set as 1 November annually since 2014, and:

 For example, you left your property on 1 November 2015 moved back on 30 June 2016.
-In this instance, you are not liable to pay LPT for 2016, but you will be liable for LPT for 2017.
+In this instance, you are not liable to pay LPT for 2016, but you are liable for LPT for 2017.